 Day Two

-After an evening of r&r, it’s a several hundred-metre b-line out of Daiichi Hotel Suzantei to adventure experience business, Ocean Days, which is where those kayaks and fat bikes come in.
+After an evening of R&R, it’s a several hundred-metre b-line out of Daiichi Hotel Suzantei to adventure experience business, Ocean Days, which is where those kayaks and fat bikes come in.
 The team here offer guided tours of the area on both, and you’re in for a treat no matter which you choose.
+The clear bottom kayaks let you explore Japan’s second deepest and clearest lake without having to dive in, while a fat bike tour will take you through forests often frequented by deer, also known as shika, only to end up at a waterfall hidden deep within the Shikotsu-Toya region.

 You could spend more than four days dipping in, out and around Lake Shikotsu, but in the interest of ticking off the essentials, you’d be remiss not to make tracks to Noboribetsu, a town famous for its natural hot springs and onsens.
 Meandering through the town and you’ll find yourself at Hell Valley, the main source for Noboribetsu’s hot spring water and a dramatic display of hot steam exiting the earth, sulphurous streams, and general volcanic activity.

 Parking up for the evening and you can’t go past Dai-ichi Takimotokan, a hotel so grand it feels like its own town.
 It also sports the largest indoor onsen in Hokkaido that's made up of 35 individual baths over 5000 square metres.
-Dai-ichi Takimotokan is tattoo tolerant, something many travellers need to consider when visiting onsens in Japan, however, guests with ink (like me) are asked to be respectful of others when bathing.
+Dai-ichi Takimotokan is tattoo tolerant, something many travellers need to consider when visiting onsens in Japan, however, guests with ink are asked to be respectful of others when bathing.

 Day Three